robertjharvey/Weather-Web-Design-HTML-CSS/README.md

 ## Welcome to my Web-Design Homework Page

-You can use the [editor on GitHub](https://github.com/rjharvey10/Web-Design-Challenge/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+If you would like to see the web version of the .html files included in this repository, please visit: (https://rjharvey10.github.io/Web-Design-Challenge/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.